-Ecommerce and DTC (direct to consumer) businesses are becoming increasingly necessary, and the recent boom in demand for these services have led many people to be first time buyers of branded packaging.
+Ecommerce and DTC (direct to consumer) businesses are becoming increasingly necessary, and the recent boom in demand for these services have led many people to be first-time DTC box buyers.
 This is great news for people in our industry, but it also means we have an obligation and responsibility to educate and inform our customers as to the realities of what they are buying.
 After all, we understand that they are experts in their product lines, whatever markets those may be—and likely not experts in packaging.
 This is where we come in.
 There are certain aspects that may simply be overlooked when designing graphics, considering order volume, storage space, fulfillment challenges or other considerations.
 We have decades of experience behind us, so there is almost nothing we haven’t seen, and very little we can’t anticipate.

 While we are often heavily involved in the structural design aspect of every project, we typically do not get involved in the graphic design process, as these decisions should be between you and your graphic designer.
 However, we do offer advice and suggestions from a printability, feasibility or production/cost standpoint, and there are certain things that may not have been factored into your initial design vision.